-- 5-6 hours per week (on average, research, writing and student team coordination) - regular meetings with project supervisors in person or online
+- 5-6 hours per week (research, writing and student team coordination) - 1-hour weekly meetings with project supervisors in person or online

 Upon completion of the project, students will receive a letter of recommendation from the project supervisors of the CHREN Human Rights Clinic, as well as from the Clinic Director.
-Participation in the project might also count towards internship hours depending on student's principal course of study at FAU, students from the Law School can be credited with 2 SWS as an optional course in "Schwerpunktbereich 11: Grund- und Menschenrechte", "Schwerpunktbereich 5: Internationales und Europäisches Öffentliches Recht" and/or as "Schlüsselqualifikation" (§ 2 I JAPO).
+Participation in the project might also count towards internship hours depending on student's principal course of study at FAU, students from the Law School can be credited with 2 SWS as an optional course in "Schwerpunktbereich 11: Grund- und Menschenrechte" and/or as "Schlüsselqualifikation" (§ 2 I JAPO) ).